 - Pony breeds (of British descent) such as Welsh, Dartmoor, Shetland

 - Gaited breeds such as Saddlebreds and Paso Finos

 - Miniature horses

-EMS is also seen in Arabians, Spanish mustangs, quarter horses, and Tennessee Walking Horses.
-It is rarely diagnosed in thoroughbreds and standardbreds.
-Mares and stallions/geldings are equally affected, with most horses between the ages of 5 and 15 when the first signs of EMS, such as laminitis, appear.
+While EMS is typically seen in some breeds over others, it can affect all breeds of horses if put into the wrong environment with inappropriate management.
+Mares and stallions/geldings are equally affected, with most horses between the ages of 5 and 15 when the first signs of EMS occur, such as laminitis.

-- Lean (normal body condition score overall with areas of fat deposits such as a cresty neck)
+- Lean EMS (normal body condition score overall with fat deposits or regional adiposity such as a cresty neck)

 Laminitis, the breakdown of the laminar tissue in the feet which hold the hoof wall to the hoof bone, is also a common sign of EMS.
 It may have been so subtle as to have gone unnoticed in the past -- while leaving evidence such as rings in the hoof wall or rotation on X-rays -- or may be the current cause of severe pain while walking or standing.